satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 `if luna-send -n 1 'luna://org.webosbrew.piccap.service/status' '{}' | grep '“isRunning”:true'; then luna-send -n 1 'luna://org.webosbrew.piccap.service/stop' '{}' ; else luna-send -n 1 'luna://org.webosbrew.piccap.service/start' '{}' ; fi`

-Or you can simply stop the service in PicCap itself and replace the files.
-Note: The file “hyperion-webos” may need to be deleted first before it can be replaced
+You can also simply stop the service via PicCap GUI with Stop.
 * b.
 Unzip the webos_backends.zip.
 * c.
 You must then copy all new backend files to `/media/developer/apps/usr/palm/services/org.webosbrew.piccap.service/` and replace the old backend files.
+Note: The “hyperion-webos” file may need to be deleted first before it can be replaced.
 * d.
 Then you must execute `luna-send -n 1 -f luna://org.webosbrew.piccap.service/setSettings “{\”use_direct_nv12\“: true}” `in Terminal/SSH to activate NV12 mode.

 Note: If NV12 mode has been successfully activated, this is displayed in the log: [FLATBUFSERVER] (FlatBuffersServer.cpp:338) Received first NV12 frame.